hexbatch/apple-core/v1_index.md

 When a public api request is made, a job is made that has a list of api core calls to make.

-* A temporary bearer token is created for this job only.
+* A temporary bearer element is created for this job only.
 * The job is put on a queue.
 * When the job is run, the apis are called, using the output of earlier calls to be params for the later calls.
-* The job api is updated, the temp bearer token is undone, and job result sent back via a callback url to the layer that created the job.
+* The job api is updated, the temp bearer element is undone, and job result sent back via a callback url to the layer that created the job.
 * If the api caller did not specify a callback and wants to wait, then the results are sent back directly.
 * Otherwise, the original caller can poll or listen to the url it gave the layer for the callback